 IS THIS YOU?

-People who work with me are in leadership positions as managers, supervisors, and directors and want to strengthen their conflict competency.
+People who work with me are leaders, either by position or naturally.
+Often, they are in leadership positions as managers, supervisors or directors and can see the importance of strengthening their conflict competency.

-Areas and roles of leaders who benefit from conflict support:
+Areas of leaders who I’ve hepled and who benefit from conflict support:

-- managers in non-profits or public service organizations
+• managers and leaders in non-profits and public service organizations

 These work settings expect a particular standard of interpersonal sophistication and it’s been my privilege to support leaders to really engage those tough conversations and to watch them grow in their own sense of empowerment and compassion as a result.